What to eat on rest days to maximize strength and performance. This meal plan will help you eat the right combination of foods on non-workout days.

 The fact of the matter is that you don’t need to drastically cut calories on rest days.
 Most everyday athletes only burn a few hundred calories on their workout days.
 If you’ve maintained your weight for a while, you’ve likely found the right balance of calories in and calories out.

 On rest days, you’re not burning those calories, so you can cut back slightly, but don’t cut back too much or it will hinder your recovery.
-For instance, maybe have one less snack or scale back every so slightly on portion sizes.
+For instance, maybe have one less snack or scale back ever so slightly on portion sizes.

 Let hunger be your guide.
 If you’re feeling hungry, fill your belly with nourishing foods that have the nutrients listed above.
 If you’re not as hungry and you’re eating healthy foods, then don’t force yourself to eat more.
 The quality of the foods your put in your system is more important than the quantity.